An-Nguyen-02/First-landing-page/README.md

-# webdev
+# First landing page

-This is my first landing page website, coded following a course The Complete Web Developer in 2022: Zero to Mastery on Udemy.
+This is my first landing page website having a subcription form using Mailchimp, basic HTML and CSS.